 The Group has outsourced an Internal Audit division that reports directly to the ARMC.
-The internal audit function is described in the ARMC set out on pages 12 to 13 of this Annual Report.
+The internal audit function is described in the ARMC set out on page 13 of this Annual Report.

 PRINCIPLE C: INTEGRITY IN CORPORATE REPORTING AND MEANINGFUL RELATIONSHIP WITH STAKEHOLDERS